From

 From the calesa, this time the ride was the jeepney.

-The first stop was the Manila Cathedral, all majestic & grand.
+Manila Cathedral, all majestic & grand.
 All around the church grounds were yellow ribbons - for interestingly, that is the final day of the late Corazon Aquino's wake.

 The atmoshpere was serene and very there is that feeling of greatness of the leader and I felt honoured to be there, at that time.
 The only setback - I didn't get to enter one of the most important churches in the Philippines, as it was closed.

-Not too far away, I visited the former military headquarters of the Spanish colonial government - Fort Santiago.
+former military headquarters of the Spanish colonial government - Fort Santiago.
 It is quite well maintained - and apparently has been restored.

 The small drizzle made the weather very cool, and the walk around the fort very nice.
 Of course it helps that the fort is quite huge as well - one of the bigger forts I've been to.